top of page

 Focus: Glycomaterials and target discovery

 Hani graduated from McMaster University with her bachelor’s degree in Chemical Biology.
 As an undergraduate student in Dr. Philip Britz-McKibbin’s laboratory, she developed a strong passion for the field of bio-analytical chemistry and gained experience in mass spectrometry-based metabolomics and biomarker discovery research.
 In one of her major projects, she worked towards identifying alternative metabolomic biomarkers for newborn screening of galactosemia using multiplexed capillary electrophoresis-mass spectrometry (MSI-CE-MS) methodology.
-As a Master’s student in the Edgar lab, Hani is excited to bridge her analytical chemistry background with glycoimmunology research and work towards mapping and elucidating the role of glycans in autoimmune disorders using high dimensionality spectral flow cytometry, with the aim of identifying potential disease biomarkers and therapeutic targets.
+As a Ph.D. student in the Edgar lab, Hani is excited to bridge her analytical chemistry background with glycoimmunology research and work towards mapping and elucidating the role of glycans in autoimmune disorders using high dimensionality spectral flow cytometry, with the aim of identifying potential disease biomarkers and therapeutic targets.

 Hani Choksi, HB.Sc.